 For MR-DC with 5GC, UP integrity protection can be configured on a per radio bearer basis.
 All DRBs which belong to the same PDU session always have the same UP integrity protection activation, i.e., either on or off:

 - For NR-DC: MN and/or SN terminated DRBs of a PDU session can have UP integrity protection activation either on or off.
+A UE configured to operate in NR-DC shall support integrity protection for all DRBs (MN and SN terminated) at any data rate, up to and including the highest data rate supported by the UE for both UL and DL (see TS 38.300 [3]).

 - For NE-DC: MN terminated DRBs of a PDU session can have UP integrity protection activation on; however, in this case, the MN will not at any point offload any DRB of such PDU session to the SN.
+A UE configured to operate in NE-DC shall support integrity protection for all MN terminated DRBs at any data rate, up to and including the highest data rate supported by the UE’s radio access capabilities for MN for both UL and DL (see TS 38.300 [3]).
 SN terminated DRBs of a PDU session always have UP integrity protection activation off.

 - For NGEN-DC: Both MN terminated and SN terminated DRBs of a PDU session always have UP integrity protection activation off.